 Neurovascular Fellowship Overview

-UTHealth offers both one and two year fellowships and has a total of 7 fellows.
+UTHealth offers both one and two year fellowships and has a total of 9 fellows.
 Our fellowship seeks to develop neurologists to become clinician-scientists or clinician-educators in cerebrovascular disease.
 We stress first rate training in clinical stroke care in all phases of stroke medicine from acute management to inpatient hospitalization to inpatient rehabilitation to prevention in the community setting.
 We also emphasize conducting rigorously designed research.
-The first year is ACGME accredited and has the following rotations: the stroke inpatient service, stroke consults and triage in the emergency department, neurosonology, neuro-ICU, neuroradiology, and research.
-In the second year, fellows rotate on the inpatient and consult services and participate in telemedicine.
+The first year is ACGME accredited and has the following rotations: the stroke inpatient service, stroke consults and triage in the emergency department, neurosonology, neuro-ICU, neuroradiology, telemedicine and research.
+In the second year, fellows rotate on the inpatient and consult services.
 The rest of the second year is devoted to conducting research and focusing on developing a specific research niche which will position fellows to become competitive candidates for grants and academic careers.
 There are also elective opportunities in neuro-rehabilitation, stroke prevention, and advanced neuroimaging.

 We cover the entire spectrum of stroke clinical trials and clinical research from acute stroke and brain hemorrhage to stroke recovery and stroke prevention.
 We have a rich history of fellows developing their own research projects and testing new therapies for stroke and intracerebral hemorrhage.

 Our graduates have taken positions across the country.
 Many direct their own stroke programs, lead stroke centers, are building telestroke services, and conducting research.